ibm-cloud-docs/databases-for-etcd/high-availability.md

 ## Performance

-{{site.data.keyword.databases-for-mongodb}} deployments can be [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), but they do not auto-scale.
+{{site.data.keyword.databases-for-etcd}} deployments can be [scaled to your usage](/docs/services/databases-for-etcd?topic=databases-for-etcd-resources-scaling), but they do not auto-scale.
 There are a few factors to consider if you are concerned about the performance of your deployment.

 ### Storage Limits and Disk IOPS